Paul Barber (actor): Film work

 He had small roles in the big-screen version of Porridge (1979) and The Long Good Friday (1980).

-Barber's best known role was playing one of the stripping steelworkers in the 1997 film The Full Monty.
+Barber's best known movie role was playing one of the stripping steelworkers in the 1997 film The Full Monty.
 He reunited with Full Monty co-star Robert Carlyle and Samuel L. Jackson in the Liverpool-based crime film The 51st State (2001).

 In 2002, He played the role of Luther in the drama The Hidden City.
 In 2006, he starred in the feature film Dead Man's Cards, Barber again returned to Merseyside, playing the part of Paul, the head doorman at a Liverpool club.

 In the 2014 film One Night in Istanbul, Barber plays a cabbie who is down on his luck and with his friend, Tommy, strikes a deal with a local gangster that allows them to take their young sons to watch Liverpool Football Club play in Turkey.

-Paul Barber was cast alongside fellow UK comedy stars Alexei Sayle and Ricky Tomlinson in 2017's Gloves off.
+Paul Barber was cast alongside Alexei Sayle and Ricky Tomlinson in 2017's Gloves off.
 He also appears in the 2022 crime action thriller film Renegades and stars in the 2024 horror film The Baby in the Basket.